A Certified Mediator Who Can Help You Resolve Disputes Civilly

 Divorcing couples are increasingly seeking to end their relationship in a civil fashion.
 If there are minor children involved, the parties understand they will most likely continue working together at parenting, albeit in different residences.
 Some have coined this concept of a more amicable split the “good divorce.”
 Gwyneth Paltrow famously called the end of her relationship a “conscious uncoupling.”

-Whatever term is used, more couples are opting to work through divorce without litigating because it makes good sense.
+Whatever term is used, more couples are opting to work through their divorce without litigating because it makes good sense.
 Getting through divorce amicably often means using a neutral mediator to help resolve issues such as custody, child support, spousal support and the equitable division of marital property.
-I am Rebecca J. Talmud, a divorce attorney and certified mediator who works with couples in the Buffalo-Niagara region who wish to keep things civil as they end their relationship.
+At Talmud Law, our founder is a divorce attorney and certified mediator who works with couples in the Buffalo-Niagara region who wish to keep things civil as they end their relationship.

 Understanding The Mediator’s Role

-When I serve as a third-party mediator, I help both parties in a divorce understand New York statutes as they apply to custody, support and other matters.
-I work with couples who have legal representation, as well as parties who are not represented by an attorney.
-My goal is to lead you step-by-step through the process in a manner that is more efficient and far less costly than litigating.
+When serving as a third-party mediator, our attorney helps both parties in a divorce understand New York statutes as they apply to custody, support and other matters.
+She works with couples who have legal representation as well as parties who are not represented by an attorney.
+Her goal is to lead you step-by-step through the process in a manner that is more efficient and far less costly than litigating.

-I will inform you of New York laws as they apply to the issues you are trying to resolve.
-If necessary, I can call in specialists such as business or real estate valuation experts, child psychologists or others who will provide clarity and help disputing parties negotiate an agreement.
+Ms. Talmud will inform you of New York laws as they apply to the issues you are trying to resolve.
+If necessary, she can call in specialists such as business or real estate valuation experts, child psychologists or others who will provide clarity and help disputing parties negotiate an agreement.

-I also review agreements that have been drafted by other lawyers or mediators.
-If I review a proposed agreement that does not seem to be in your best interest, I will notify the attorney who drafted the agreement about my reservations and recommend changes.
+Our lawyers also review agreements that have been drafted by other lawyers or mediators.
+If we review a proposed agreement that does not seem to be in your best interest, we will notify the attorney who drafted the agreement about our reservations and recommend changes.

 Schedule A Meeting Today

-I welcome the opportunity to answer your questions about mediation.
-I will review the facts of your case and provide a candid assessment of what I believe can be achieved through mediation.
-Call or use my online contact form to schedule a meeting.
+We welcome the opportunity to answer your questions about mediation.
+Our attorneys will review the facts of your case and provide a candid assessment of what we believe can be achieved through mediation.
+Call 716-250-9302 or use the online contact form to schedule a meeting.